elan-ev/tobira/util/authkit/README.md

 This library enables you to build your own login handler that can be used with Tobira.
 Useful mostly for `auth.mode = "login-proxy"`.
-See [this documentation](https://elan-ev.github.io/tobira/setup/auth/login-proxy) for context and more information.
+See [the documentation](https://elan-ev.github.io/tobira/setup/auth/login-proxy) for context and more information.

 ## API